-Zucchini Apple Crumb Muffins: A great recipe to use up your zucchini as you transition to fall flavors with added apples to the mix as well as cinnamon chips.
+These Zucchini Apple Crumb Muffins are great recipe to use up your zucchini with added apples to the mix as well as cinnamon chips.

 I had so much zucchini.